vndmtrx/libadt/README.md

 At the present time, the following structures are being implemented:

 * Queue and Stack using deque as infrastructure;
-* Sets using doubly linked list;

 Once completed, the next to be implemented are as follows:

 * Trees (Binary Search Tree, AVL Tree, Red-black Tree);
 * Heaps;
+* Priority Queues;
 * Associative Arrays;
 * Graphs;
 * Sparse Matrix;
+* Sets using tree as infrastructure;
-* Stack and Queue using Tree as infrastructure;
+* Stack and Queue using tree as infrastructure;

 ### Other related algorithms